0xProject/0x-monorepo/packages/instant/README.md

 yarn deploy_live
 ```

-**NOTE: On deploying the site, it will say the site is available at a non-existent URL.
+**NOTE: On deploying the site to staging and dogfood, it will say the site is available at a non-existent URL.
 Please ignore and use the (now updated) URL above.**

 ## Contributing